Slip-Disc Symptoms, Signs, Care & Therapy Options

 Paresthesia (numbness, tingling, or burning sensations) is often present after the onset of pain.
 Numbness, tingling, and burning sensations are signs of nerve damage.
 The vast majority of those that experience these symptoms are those with a rapidly progressive slip-disc issue.
 So, the need for urgent attention, accurate diagnosis, and targeted treatments are critical.

-Additionally, some slip-disc patients may experience “electric shock” like sensations in the arms, upper back or legs.
-Neglect of numbness, tingling, burning sensations, or the electric shock-like sensations can lead to permanent damage, including paralysis.
+Additionally, some slip-disc patients may experience “electric shock” like sensations in the arms, upper back, or legs.
+Neglect of numbness, tingling, burning sensations, or electric shock-like sensations can lead to permanent damage, including paralysis.
 Neglect of a slip-disc will result in muscle weakness followed by muscle atrophy.

 Besides a reduction in motor function, the body’s systemic capacity will also be limited.
 Your spinal nerves also innervate your organs.
-Incontinence, constipation, asthma, erectile dysfunction, and other reproductive issues are a common finding in slip-disc patients.
+Incontinence, constipation, asthma, erectile dysfunction, and other reproductive issues are common slipped-disc patients’ findings.
 Do not allow your body to undergo so much nerve damage.
-Get it treated at the onset of slip-disc symptoms.
+Get it treated at the onset of slip-disc symptoms & sings with CSC’s breakthrough therapy options; call us now to start your care today!